 When all is said and done, it's the Electoral College vote -- not the popular vote -- that decides the presidency.
 Some states are considering legislation that essentially bypasses the Electoral College.
 Should New Hampshire join in?

-The National Popular Vote bill will award a state's Electoral College votes to the candidate who receives the most votes nationally, not the candidate who wins the state.
+Following that controversy, some states passed the National Popular Vote bill.
+That bill awards the state's Electoral College votes to the candidate who receives the most votes nationally, not the candidate who wins the state.

-Supporters of the National Popular Vote bill point to the 2000 election as evidence of the indirect vote problem, they say the the current Electoral College system is confusing and causes candidates to focus unduly on a handful of battleground states with high elector counts, such as Florida.
+Supporters of the National Popular Vote bill say the the current Electoral College system is confusing and causes candidates to focus unduly on a handful of battleground states with high elector counts, such as Florida.

-Critics of the bill say it would create even more confusing scenarios than exist now: For example, a candidate can win nationally, but the opponent wins in New Hampshire.
-In that case, the state's four electoral votes would go to the national-winning candidate who was not supported by Granite State voters.
+Critics of the bill say it could create even more confusing scenarios than exist now.
+For example, the candidate that wins nationally might lose in New Hampshire.
+In that case, the state's four electoral votes would still go to the national-winning candidate who was not supported by Granite State voters.

-HB 148, sponsored by Cheshire District 16 Democrat Charles Weed calling for the direct popular election of president, was unanimously rejected by the House Election Law Committee.
+HB 148, sponsored by Cheshire District 16 Democrat Charles Weed, called for the direct popular election of president.
+That bill was killed in the House.

 Two opposing proposals went before the Legislature's 2012 session.
 HJR 20, proposed by Democratic Rep. John Cloutier of Claremont, urged Congress to propose a constitutional amendment to abolish the Electoral College.
-On March 15, that measure met the same fate as Julius Caesar on that date in 44 B.C.
+That bill died in March 2012.

-In contrast, HCR 42, proposed by Fremont Republican Rep. Daniel Itse "expresses support for preserving" it.
-Both bills are in committee, taking effect in the merry, merry month of May.
+In contrast, HCR 42, proposed by Fremont Republican Rep. Daniel Itse, "expresses support for preserving" it.
+That resolution passed both the House and Senate, although "expressing support" has no legal consequence.